Dominating set: Variants

 A dominating edge-set is a set of edges (vertex pairs) whose union is a dominating set; such a set may not exist (for example, a graph with one or more vertices and no edges does not have it).
-If it exists, then the union of all its edges is a strongly-dominating set.
+If it exists, then the union of all its edges is a total dominating set.
 Therefore, the smallest size of an edge-dominating set is at least $\gamma^\text{total}(G) /2$.

 In contrast, an edge-dominating set is a set D of edges, such that every edge not in D is adjacent to at least one edge in D; such a set always exists (for example, the set of all edges is an edge-dominating set).

 A k-dominating set is a set of vertices such that each vertex not in the set has at least k neighbors in the set (a standard dominating set is a 1-dominating set).
 Similarly, a k-tuple dominating set is a set of vertices such that each vertex in the graph has at least k neighbors in the set (a total dominating set is a 1-tuple dominating set).
 An (1 + log n)-approximation of a minimum k-tuple dominating set can be found in polynomial time.
 Every graph admits a k-dominating set (for example, the set of all vertices); but only graphs with minimum degree k − 1 admit a k-tuple dominating set.
 However, even if the graph admits k-tuple dominating set, a minimum k-tuple dominating set can be nearly k times as large as a minimum k-dominating set for the same graph; An (1.7 + log Δ)-approximation of a minimum k-dominating set can be found in polynomial time as well.